LOOSE-LIPS/loose-lips-2.0/src/routes/blog/tudor-acid-clevolati/index.md

 banner:
   - imported/tudor-acid-clevolati/image956.jpeg
 description: >-
-  Tudor Acid&rsquo;s new album Clevolati is a leap into the unknown for the artist as much as the listener, as he moves from hardware to coded instruments using Max/MSP.
+  Tudor Acid’s new album Clevolati is a leap into the unknown for the artist as much as the listener, as he moves from hardware to coded instruments using Max/MSP.
 A decision born from circumstances more than artistic direction.
   Live-coded music and music programming are methods bubbling away in the fringes of experimentalism.
 Some artists are [...]Read More...
 published: true
 tags: release-review
 featured: false